Trusted WordPress tutorials, when you need them most.

 At this point, you can add any other content you want to show on the password reset page.

 Finally, you need to tell WordPress to use this page rather than the default password reset page.
-To do that, head over to Formidable » Global Settings and then click the ‘Registration’ tab in the menu.
+To do that, head over to Formidable » Global Settings and click the ‘Registration’ tab in the menu.

 Formidable Forms Global Settings Registration Page